 But a month later during medical school I was already burning out and therefore yearned for a reprieve of equally extreme intensity.
 With the fortuitous arrival of a wedding in San Diego for a weekend and for the sake of my fragile mental health, I left.
 I returned 48 hours later mentally recharged with the curious thought that spontaneous weekend trips may actually be the answer.
 I blogged about that.
 A month later, I left again for 48 hours, this time for one day in Hong Kong.
 I blogged about that one too, especially how the roundtrip flight was $600 and that I took out a student loan for it.

 I returned, left again, returned, left again: North Korea, Guatemala & Belize for Thanksgiving Weekend, Iran for Spring Break, Ukraine & Poland or Spain & Morocco for Winter break, Antarctica, Cuba, Palawan, Route 66, Venezuela, The Silk Road, The Transsiberian, The Balkans, Micronations…Every passing day in medical school and residency I took the next chance.
 And the next.
 On and on until I thought I could win… or when the chances were spent: I failed, I got back in, failed again, got back up, kept traveling, and kept blogging.
 A few soon began to take notice.
-Thousands more followed.
-10 years, 185 countries & territories, and over a thousand travel companions later… the rest is history.
+Hundreds more followed.
+10 years, 185 countries & territories, and countless travel friends and companions later… the rest is history.

 There were no lofty ambitions, no plans to “make it a business”, no expectations of “being an entrepreneur.”
 I’ve remained this hopelessly oblivious Forrest Gump now with this lovely crowd running next to me, and when asked over and over why I move, or “how I did it”, all I can answer is with the exact genuine answer that Forrest Gump gave: “I just felt like running.“